 See also quarter note.

 See also rim click.
-This is the term used for when you play the snare drum rim with the shoulder (or side) of the stick, while pressing down with the palm of your hand on the snare drum head.
-The resulting sound is a hollow/wood-block type effect, and is a useful musical tool for when the backbeat needs to be more subtle.
+This is the term used when you play the snare drum rim with the shoulder (or side) of the stick while pressing down with the palm of your hand on the snare drum head.
+The resulting sound is a hollow/wood-block type effect and is a useful musical tool for when the back-beat needs to be more subtle.

 See also Boom Cymbal Stand.
-A cymbal stand is a straight stand, normally in at least two or three height adjustable sections, that holds a cymbal.
-They have a tripod leg system which can be single or double braced - the latter two terms have their own descriptions in this glossary.
-Cymbal stands normally vary in weight from lightweight to heavy duty, depending on the size and weight of the cymbal to be mounted.
+A cymbal stand is a straight stand, normally in at least two or three height-adjustable sections, that holds a cymbal.
+They have a tripod leg system that can be single or double-braced - the latter two terms have their own descriptions in this glossary.
+Cymbal stands normally vary in weight from lightweight to heavy-duty, depending on the size and weight of the cymbal to be mounted.

-We refer to “decay” when we talk about how long it takes for a drum to stop resonating, or a cymbal to stop ringing.
-A drum that has a short and sharp sound in said to have a “quick decay”.
+We refer to "decay" when we talk about how long it takes for a drum to stop resonating, or a cymbal to stop ringing.
+A drum that has a short and sharp sound is said to have a quick decay.
 The same can be said for a cymbal with minimal ring - such as a splash cymbal, for example.

 The stands that support our cymbals and drums have a tripod base.
-Single braced legs are normally lighter in weight and have one bar with a rubber foot at the end, whereas double braced legs are heavier in weight, and have two bars.
-This is a little tricky to explain, so we recommend doing an internet search on single and double braced drum hardware, and pay close attention to the leg struts.
-You’ll see the difference!
+Single braced legs are normally lighter in weight and have one bar with a rubber foot at the end, whereas double-braced legs are heavier in weight, and have two bars.
+This is a little tricky to explain, so we recommend doing an internet search on single and double-braced drum hardware, and paying close attention to the leg struts.
+You'll see the difference!

 See Dynamic Strokes.

-A drumbeat is a rhythmic pattern which is created when our limbs combine to play the individual core parts of the drum set - cymbals, snare drum, bass drum and toms.
+A drumbeat is a rhythmic pattern that is created when our limbs combine to play the individual core parts of the drum set - cymbals, snare drum, bass drum, and toms.
 Drum Ambition videos 1-20 (Module 1) show you the essential core drum beats and fills that you need to know to get started.

 Drum fills are rhythmic patterns that we play mostly on the snare drum and toms.
 You will find several videos on fills in the main content of Drum Ambition, so be sure to check them out.
 Drum fills usually occur at "transitional points" in music.
 For example, when we pass from a verse to a chorus, that can be considered a transitional point.
 When we pass from a chorus back to a verse, the same applies.
 There are other appropriate places where drum fills can be used musically - and we discuss them in our videos.
 Drum fills can vary in length and are an important part of drumming and musicality on the drum set.

-This is the modern term for what we used to refer to as “drum skins”.
-It’s been a long time since we have used calf skins on the drums, and the modern day equivalent uses plastic and and metal rim.
-Drum heads can be offered in different weights, with the most common being “single ply” or “double ply” heads.
-Single means there is one layer of plastic, and double ply means there are two.
-In summary, single ply heads give you a more “open” resonant sound, and double ply gives you a deeper sound, and more depth in tone.
-(Albeit that much depends on the tuning of the drum, and the composition of the drum shell - i.e wood, metal etc).
-Be sure to check out our blog on drum head selection.
-See also batter heads, and resonant heads.
+This is the modern term for what we used to refer to as "drum skins".
+It's been a long time since we have used calf skins on the drums, and the modern-day equivalent uses plastic and a metal rim.
+Drum heads can be offered in different weights, with the most common being "single-ply" or "double-ply" heads.
+Single means there is one layer of plastic, and double-ply means there are two.
+In summary, single-ply heads give you a more "open" resonant sound, and double-ply gives you a deeper sound and more depth in tone.
+(Albeit that much depends on the tuning of the drum, and the composition of the drum shell - i.e wood, metal, etc).
+Be sure to check out our article on drum head selection.
+See also batter heads and resonant heads.